NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ### Your New Favorite Command
 In order to pass the `pkgs` argument to our derivation, we'll need to import `nixpkgs` in another Nix expression.
 The `nix-build` command lets us pass whole expressions as an argument following the `-E/--expr` flag.

-We'll use the following expression:
+We'll pass the following expression to `nix-build`:

 ```console
 with import <nixpkgs> {}; callPackage ./hello.nix {}